greenelab/annorxiver_manuscript/content/reviewers_response.md

 >
 >an analysis of preprints posted at the beginning of 2020 revealed that over 50% underwent minor changes in the abstract text as they were published, but over 70% had 'no change' or only superficial rearrangements to panels and tables [25].

-**We thank you for the suggested change and have incorporated the following change within our revised manuscript.**
+**We agree with the reviewer that the proposed phrasing is better.
+We now write:**

 ```diff
 - Preprint repositories by definition do not perform in-depth peer review, which can result in posted preprints containing inconsistent results or conclusions [...]; however, an analysis of preprints posted at the beginning of 2020 revealed that most underwent minor changes as they were published [...].